awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

   After you delete the stack, you can manually delete retained resources by using their associated AWS service\.
 + You can't delete stacks that have termination protection enabled\.
 If you attempt to delete a stack with termination protection enabled, the deletion fails and the stack\-\-including its status\-\-remains unchanged\.
 Disable termination protection on the stack, then perform the delete operation again\.

   This includes [nested stacks](using-cfn-nested-stacks.md) whose root stacks have termination protection enabled\.
-Disable termination protection on the root stack, then perform the delete operation again\.
+Deactivate termination protection on the root stack, then perform the delete operation again\.
 It's strongly recommended that you don't delete nested stacks directly, but only delete them as part of deleting the root stack and all its resources\.

   For more information, see [Protecting a stack from being deleted](using-cfn-protect-stacks.md)\.
 + For all other issues, if you have AWS Support, you can create a AWS Support case\.
 See [Contacting support](#contacting-support)\.